 1. Load Up on Carbohydrates

-"For longer activities, carbohydrate loading for three or four days before an event can help top up your glycogen stores,” says Joy Dubost, RD, a spokesperson for the Academy of Nutrition and Dietetics.
+- "Carbohydrate loading for 3 or 4 days before an event can help top up your glycogen stores,” says sports dietitian Joy Dubost, PhD.

 - Eat a diet that gets about 70% of its calories from carbohydrates, including breads, cereals, pasta, fruit, and vegetables, to achieve maximum carbohydrate storage.

-- On the day of a big event, you should eat your last meal three to four hours before exercising, to give your stomach time to empty.
+- On the day of a big event, eat your last meal 3 to 4 hours before exercising, to give your stomach time to empty.

-- Avoid eating sugary or starchy foods within 30 minutes of starting an activity.
-The process of metabolizing carbohydrates uses water, which can hasten dehydration.
+- Avoid eating sugary or starchy foods within 30 minutes of starting an activity; they can speed up dehydration.

-For activities lasting longer than 90 minutes, it's important to replenish carbohydrates, minerals, and water during exercise.
-Experts suggest you eat a snack and drink fluid every 15 to 20 minutes.
+- Replenish carbs, minerals, and water during long exercise sessions.
+Eat a snack and drink fluid every 15 to 20 minutes.
 Refined carbohydrates (with sugar or flour) pass quickly into the bloodstream, where they fuel working muscles.
 Many athletes prefer sports bars, sports drinks, or gels, since they're so convenient.
-But fruit or fruit juice are also excellent choices.
+But fruit and fruit juice are also excellent choices.

-Replenishing carbohydrates is equally important after intensive exercise.
-"Since you don't need quick energy, it's best to choose less refined carbohydrates" such as a whole grain bagel or carrot and veggie sticks, which provide both carbohydrates and a rich array of nutrients, says Dubost.
+- Reload on carbohydrates after intensive exercise, too.
+"Since you don't need quick energy, it's best to choose less refined carbohydrates" such as a whole-grain bagel or carrot sticks, which provide both carbohydrates and a rich array of nutrients, Dubost says.

-2. Consume Enough -- but Not Too Much -- Protein
+2. Get Enough Protein, But Not Too Much

-"Milk is one of the best foods for recovery after an event, because it provides a good balance of protein and carbohydrates," says Dubost.
-Milk also contains both casein and whey protein.
+- Drink up.
+"Milk is one of the best foods for recovery after an event, because it provides a good balance of protein and carbohydrates," Dubost says.
+Milk also has both casein and whey protein.
 The combination may be particularly helpful for athletes.
 Research shows that whey protein is absorbed quickly, which can help speed recovery immediately after an event.
 Casein is digested more slowly, helping to ensure long-term recovery of muscle after a grueling event.
-Milk also contains calcium, which is important for maintaining strong bones.
+Milk also has calcium, which is important for maintaining strong bones.